Welcome To Part 3 of the Bearded Dragon Care Sheet: Bearded Dragon Lighting Requirements!

 As we mentioned, this has been highly debated.
 Some users have experienced no detrimental effects from the bulbs, while others swear against their use.
-We recommend using the long fluorescent tube bulbs over the compact fluorescents until further testing and effects are supplied by manufacturers.

 Mercury Vapor Bulbs

-Mercury Vapor bulbs are more costly than fluorescent tubes, but tend to last much longer.
+Mercury Vapor bulbs are more costly than fluorescent bulbs, but tend to last much longer.
 The downside to Mercury Vapor is they provide heat and UVB radiation in a relatively small area directly under the bulb.
 Fluorescent tubes provide radiation over a longer area, but provide little heat.

 If you use a fluorescent tube that covers the entire length of the enclosure the bearded dragon will receive adequate radiation throughout the entire enclosure.

 Once you select the best lighting bulb for your enclosure, it is time to determine the placement of the bulb.
 Light placement is critical because if the bulb is too far away the bearded dragon may not receive enough radiation or heat.

 Mount fluorescent bulbs in a hood or ballast designed for reptile use.
 Place the fixture no more than 12 inches from the floor of the enclosure.
 Placing these bulbs farther away than 12 inches greatly reduces the effectiveness of the bulb.
 If the terrarium height is greater than 12 inches add extra substrate or basking decor to decrease the distance to the bulb.